 Intimate partner violence (IPV)/battering includes many tactics that are used to maintain power and control without the exertion that physical and sexual violence require.
 This can happen when people are "dating" or going out with each other.
-It may be called "Dating Violence" and can be just as painful and dangerous as intimate partner violence.
+It may be called "Dating Violence".
+IPV and dating violence indicates a relationship that is not familial or regular friends.

 NOTE: IPV/battering is different from "dysfunctional" or "unhealthy relationships."
-Unlike IPV/battering, in dysfunctional or unhealthy relationships there is equal power and control, both can act on their and done, neither person is in fear for their life.
+Unlike IPV/battering, in dysfunctional or unhealthy relationships there is equal power and control, both can act on their decisions, and though hurtful things are said and done, neither person is in fear for their life.
 Couples counseling and other similar mental health interventions may be helpful and appropriate.
-A key distinction is that in IPV/battering at some point, one person - the victim -is in constant fear for their life from their partner.
+A key distinction is that in IPV/battering at some point, one person - the victim - is in constant fear for their life from their partner.